gbadev-org/tonc/content/regbg.md

 Of course, these archives can get pretty big if you dump a lot of stuff in there.
 You might wonder if all of it is linked when you add a library to your project.
 The answer is no, it is not.
 The linker is smart enough to use only the files which functions you're actually referencing.
 In the case of this demo, for example, I'm using various text functions, but none of the [affine](affine.html) functions or tables, so those are excluded.
 Note that the exclusion goes by *file*, not by *function*.
 If you only have one file in the library (or `#include`d everything, which amounts to the same thing), everything will be linked.

-I intend to use tonclib in a number of later demos.
+I intend to use libtonc in a number of later demos.
 In particular, the memory map, text and copy routines will be present often.
 Don't worry about what they do for the demo; just focus on the core content itself.
-Documentation of tonclib can be found in the *tonclib* folder (`tonc/code/libtonc`) and at [Tonclib's website](https://www.coranac.com/man/tonclib/).
+Documentation of libtonc can be found in the *libtonc* folder (`tonc/code/libtonc`) and at [Tonclib's website](https://www.coranac.com/man/libtonc/).

 <div class="note">
 <div class="nhgood">